CONCRETE BUILDING DESIGN - 2022/3

 Module code: ENGM041

 Reinforced concrete design is taught to different levels and to different codes in Universities worldwide and those entering the MSc at the University of Surrey have a variety of backgrounds.
-The course is obviously based on the Eurocodes and includes the role of the designer in building construction, health and safety and sustainability issues, and challenges students to develop conceptual ideas on a design rather than just delivering a design from a drawing.
-The module includes the design of simple elements and then considers, flat slab design including punching shear, slender column design, shear wall design etc. External lecturers deliver on concrete sustainability and other topics.
+The course is based on the Eurocodes and includes the role of the designer in building construction, health and safety and sustainability issues, and challenges students to develop conceptual ideas on a design rather than just delivering a design from a drawing.
+The module includes the design of simple elements such as beams, slabs, flat slab including punching shear, slender and short column design and shear wall design.

 SAGASETA Juan (Civl Env Eng)